eldoraboo/eldora-gatsby-site/content/me.md

 You can contact me by email at eldoraboo.mby@gmail.com to say hi!
 I always appreciate meeting new people.

-# What I'm doing now

----

-_Updated December 3rd, 2022_

-I've been picking up crocheting and more specifically, amigurumi.
-It takes a lot of patience.
-You miss one stitch, and you need to go all the way back to where you started.
-Programming as well, when you first start a project, it seems like you are on the right track, but when you finally deploy the product, bugs start popping out of everywhere!
-Then you would need to backtrack your progress and find that missing stitch.
-My next big project is a strawberry cow though >.<

 # Random facts

 ---